< /> < />

 Stretch marks are a type of scar that appears when the skin stretches or shrinks rapidly.

-Having stretch marks on your body is completely normal and about 90% of people have stretch marks somewhere on their body [1].
-After all, our body experiences lots of changes throughout our lifetime and it doesn't always stay the same.
+Having stretch marks on your body is completely normal, and about 90% of people have stretch marks somewhere on their bodies [1].
+After all, our body experiences lots of changes throughout our lifetime, and it doesn't always stay the same.

 What do stretch marks look like?